storefront-x/storefront-x/docs/modules/atatus.md

 ## `ATATUS_RUM_API_KEY` config

-Atatus RUM API key.
-You can find it in atatus dashboard when creating project.
-You need to Override it by adding `config/ATATUS_RUM_API_KEY.ts` to your module.
-To see how overriding works click [here](../guide/how-it-works.html#overriding)
+You can find Atatus RUM API key in atatus dashboard when creating project.
+You need to override it by adding `config/ATATUS_RUM_API_KEY.ts` to your module.
+To see how overriding works, click [here](../guide/how-it-works.html#overriding).

 :::warning
-This config variable needs to be overrided because it does not contain any value by default!
+This config variable needs to be overrided, because it doesn't contain any value by default!
 :::

 ```ts